Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Error analysis

 In the sequel, we restrict ourselves for reasons of simplicity to the situations \(\mathcal{F}(u)=u\) and \(\mathcal{F}(u)=u^2\) which yield the expectation and the second moment of the solution to \eqref{eq:parprob}.
 This means that we consider

 We derive a general approximation result for the multilevel quadrature based on the generic estimate

-with \(f\) being the right hand side of \eqref{eq:parprob}.
+with \(f\) being the right hand side of \eqref{eq:parprob} and \(h_{\ell'}\sim 2^{-\ell'}\).
 In particular, any quadrature rule that satisfies this estimate gives rise to a multilevel quadrature method.
-In the sequel, we provide this estimate for the multilevel (quasi-) Monte Carlo quadrature (MLMC and MLQMC) as well as for the multilevel Clenshaw-Curtis quadrature (MLCC).
+In the sequel, we provide this estimate for the MLQMC as well as for the multilevel Clenshaw-Curtis quadrature (MLCC).

-Obtaining the generic estimate \eqref{eq:generrest} for the Monte Carlo quadrature is straightforward under the condition that the integrand is square integrable with respect to the parameter \({\bf y}\), cf.~\cite{BSZ,HPS1}.
-Nevertheless, since the Monte Carlo quadrature does not provide deterministic error estimates, we have to replace the norm in \(\mathcal{X}\) by the \(L^2_\rho(\square;\mathcal{X})\)-norm.
-Since the multilevel Monte Carlo quadrature has extensively been studied in numerous articles, see e.g.\ \cite{BSZ,Cliffe,HPS1,TSU13}, we skip the error analysis of the method here.
+We remark that the derivation of the generic estimate \eqref{eq:generrest} for the Monte Carlo quadrature is straightforward under the condition that the integrand is square integrable with respect to the parameter \({\bs y}\), cf.~\cite{BSZ,HPS1}.
+In this case, the generic estimate can be derived similarly to Strang's lemma, see \cite{TSU13}.
+Nevertheless, since the Monte Carlo quadrature does not provide deterministic error estimates, we have to replace the norm in \(\mathcal{X}\) by the \(L^2_\rho({{\Gamma}};\mathcal{X})\)-norm.

-Things become a little more involved for quadrature methods that exploit the smoothness of the integrand with respect to the parameter.
-The next lemma from \cite{HPS2} provides the smoothness of the Galerkin projection with respect to the parameter \({\bf y}\in\square\).
-Note that straighforward modifications have to be made in the proof if $D \not= D_j$.
+The situation becomes much more involved if parametric regularity has to be taken into account.
+In the latter case, also bounds on the derivatives of the increments have to be provided.
+The next lemma is a generalization of similar results from \cite{HPS2,KSS3}, which provide the smoothness of the Galerkin error with respect to the parameter \({\bs y}\in\Gamma\) for the non-conforming case \(D\neq D_\ell\).

-\begin{lemma} For the error $\delta_\ell({\bf y})\isdef (u-\mathfrak{u}_\ell)({\bf y})$ of the Galerkin projection, there holds the estimate
+\begin{lemma} For the error $\delta_\ell({\bs y})\isdef (u-\mathfrak{u}_\ell)({\bs y})$ of the Galerkin projection, there holds the estimate